dotlang/language/README.md

 This project will finally consist of these components:

 1. A specification of the language (Formal specification + Examples, descriptios and best practices)
-2. A source code compiler (Pre-processor + Interpreter at the first stage, as wiring a compiler needs much more time)
+2. A source code compiler (Pre-processor + Interpreter at the first stage, as writing a compiler needs much more time)
-2. Debugger tools
+2. Debugger tools (for future)
-3. Package manager (used to create, install and deploy packages, something like CPAN, PyPi + their client-side tools)
+3. Package manager (for future, used to create, install and deploy packages, something like CPAN, PyPi + their client-side tools)

 ###Paradigm